 Tuning in to Teens™ has had two randomised control trials demonstrating its impact in improving parenting, parent-teen relationships and adolescent mental health.

 Dads Tuning in to Kids™ (DADS) is a further evidence-based adaptation of the original Tuning in to Kids® (TIK) parenting program.
-It was developed by Dr Katherine Wilson, Associate Professor Sophie Havighurst and Ann Harley as an “add-on” program, suitable for use by Tuning in to Kids® trained facilitators who would like to offer father-only parenting groups.
+It was developed by Dr Katherine Wilson, Professor Sophie Havighurst and Ann Harley as an “add-on” program, suitable for use by Tuning in to Kids® trained facilitators who would like to offer father-only parenting groups.

 The program focuses on the father-child emotional connection.
 It teaches fathers the skills in emotion coaching that are taught in Tuning in to Kids®, but provides additional content particularly relevant to fathers, and suggests modifications to some program activities and processes.